nre-learning/proposals/antidote-v1.0/MP1-syringe-redesign.md

 is to describe the intended "end state".
 The latter portion of the document will cover the concrete steps and milestones for getting there.

-First, an overview of the existing architecture, and a high-level overview of what we want to change.

-## Justification

-In short, the existing Syringe design is monolithic, and we're going to break it up into individual microservices.
-To facilitate this, I'm doing a good amount of prototyping, and I quickly realized that covering my discoveries and experiences here would make a good blog post series.

-### Monoliths are Okay

-The existing architecture was intentional - the name of the game initially was getting a PoC out quickly, so that the community could get their hands on the project ASAP.
-It was demonstrably easier at the time to just place all functionality and state into a single binary and deal with the downsides.

-On talking with others, it seems this isn't an uncommon choice - it's a tradeoff that may be worth considering if you have similar requirements.
-If, instead, I was building this for a business that required it to be stable from the outset, and couldn't tolerate a rewrite a year down the line, I would probably have made different decisions.
+> **NOTE** - this is NOT intended to describe the final state of Syringe. v1.0 plans are just that - v1.0 plans.
+  This new design makes it a lot easier to make future changes to Syringe, which I'm sure there will be plenty of.

+## Existing Architecture and Historical Design Requirements

-A year ago, the most important thing to do was to put **something** out there that showed the promise of curriculum-as-code, and publishing a reference curriculum (NRE Labs) that the community could start contributing to.
+A year ago, the most important thing to do was to put **something** out there that showed the promise of curriculum-as-code and full automated on-demand lessons, so that the community could start rallying around (and start contributing to) a reference curriculum (NRE Labs).
 Since we knew NRE Labs was never going to be a revenue-generator, it was okay for us to make short-term decisions that would otherwise seem crazy - things like keeping all state in memory in a single binary that would occasionally crash and wipe its own slate.

-### Why Microservices?

-In making every design decision, it has to come back to your requirements.
-For us, the requirements for this phase of things are pretty clear:

-- Resilience is becoming more important.
-To create a stable platform for the community to rely on for learning infrastructure automation for the long-term, a

-It's very trendy right now to move to a microservices application architecture (or at least talk about it) so to avoid getting lumped in with the bandwagon crowd, let me spend some time talking about some of the reasons we're doing it here.

-That said, we're clearly moving ahead with the rewrite to microservices, so here are some reasons:

-- A year ago our chief consideration was getting the project off the ground quickly.
-Now, our chief consideration is to make it easier for folks to contribute to the Antidote platform.
-Breaking it up into different components means a lot less for folks to wrap their heads around at a time.
-- The application is still pretty small, and the internal architecture is actually pretty compatible with the intended rewrite pattern with channels and NATS, so the pain is reduced.

-## High-Level Architecture
+The existing monolithic architecture of Syringe was intentional - the name of the game initially was getting a PoC out quickly, so that the community could get their hands on the project ASAP.
+The important parts of Syringe weren't how well it scaled, or how easy it was to understand or extend - it was the abstraction offered to lesson authors, and how well it automated the setup of new lesson resources on behalf of the user.
+This is what conveyed the value of the platform, and scalability and stability frankly didn't really matter that much.

 The current Syringe architecture is quite simple.
 It all compiles to a single binary: `syringed`, but is logically built of two components - the scheduler, and the API server: